OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 A list of all permissions is in the [Android developer documentation](https://developer.android.com/guide/topics/permissions/requesting.html "Android Permissions").

 #### Activity Permission Enforcement
-Permissions are applied via `android:permission` attribute within the `<activity>` tag in the manifest restrict who can start that Activity.
+Permissions are applied via `android:permission` attribute within the `<activity>` tag in the manifest.
+These permissions restrict which applications can start that Activity.
 The permission is checked during `Context.startActivity()` and `Activity.startActivityForResult()`.
 Not holding the required permission results in a `SecurityException` being thrown from the call.

 #### Service Permission Enforcement
-Permissions are applied via `android:permission` attribute within the `<service>` tag in the manifest restrict who can start or bind to the associated Service.
+Permissions applied via `android:permission` attribute within the `<service>` tag in the manifest restrict who can start or bind to the associated Service.
 The permission is checked during `Context.startService()`, `Context.stopService()` and `Context.bindService()`.
 Not holding the required permission results in a `SecurityException` being thrown from the call.

 #### Broadcast Permission Enforcement
-Permissions are applied via `android:permission` attribute within the `<receiver>` tag restrict access to send broadcasts to the associated BroadcastReceiver.
+Permissions applied via `android:permission` attribute within the `<receiver>` tag restrict access to send broadcasts to the associated BroadcastReceiver.
 The held permissions are checked after `Context.sendBroadcast()` returns, while trying to deliver the sent broadcast to the given receiver.
-Please note failure to hold proper permissions doesn't throw and exception, the result is an unsent broadcast.
+Please note failure to hold proper permissions doesn't throw an exception, the result is an unsent broadcast.

 A permission can be supplied to `Context.registerReceiver()` to control who can broadcast to a programmatically registered receiver.
 Going the other way, a permission can be supplied when calling `Context.sendBroadcast()` to restrict which broadcast receivers are allowed to receive the broadcast.